MDeLuise/pipeline/README.md

 #### Documentation
 Every plugin must have a `README.md` file containing a standard documentation about entities created in the plugin.
-To generate the standard documentation please use the provided tool as follows:
+To generate the standard documentation, first [compile the project](#Installation), and then please use the provided tool as follows:
 ```
-$ build-tools/bash/generate-documentation.sh {created-plugin-manifest-file-path}
+$ java -jar releaseModule/target/releaseModule-1.0-SNAPSHOT.jar -d {created-plugin-manifest-file-path}
-# for example: build-tools/bash/generate-documentation.sh pluginBase/src/main/resources/base-plugin-manifest.property
+# for example: java -jar releaseModule/target/releaseModule-1.0-SNAPSHOT.jar -d pluginBase/src/main/resources/base-plugin-manifest.property
 ```
 The provided tool creates the documentation in the `README.md` file under the plugin module root.